oodvg/Guardian/README.md

+UPDATE AS OF MARCH 23RD, 2025

+I realized that i dont have much time trying to carry on v1 legency.
+And havent had much time in the last year.

 # Guardian

 Fork of [TeamAutomod/Automod](https://github.com/TeamAutoMod/AutoMod).
 I have permission from the lead developer to fork and maintain v1 as v2 is not open source.